softwaresaved/UK-carpentry-workshops-extractor/README.md

                         Username to login to AMY
   -p [PASSWORD], --password [PASSWORD]
-                        Password to log in to AMY - you will be prompted for it (do not enter your password on command line even though it is possible)
+                        Password to log in to AMY - you will be prompted for it (please do not enter your password on the command line even though it is possible) -out_workshops OUTPUT_WORKSHOPS_FILE, --output_workshops_file OUTPUT_WORKSHOPS_FILE
+                        File path where workshops data extracted from AMY will be saved in CSV format.
+If omitted, data will be saved to data/raw/ directory and will be named as 'carpentry_workshops_<COUNTRY_CODE>_<DATE>'.csv.
+  -out_instructors OUTPUT_INSTRUCTORS_FILE, --output_instructors_file OUTPUT_INSTRUCTORS_FILE
+                        File path where instructors data extracted from AMY will be saved in CSV format.
+If omitted, data will be saved to data/raw/ directory and will be named as 'carpentry_instructors_<COUNTRY_CODE>_<DATE>'.csv.
 ```

 ## Carpentry workshops and instructors analyser scripts